bnfour/md-mods/readme.md

 Absolutely no data on this one.
 It's just there, no idea why.

-### The scoreboard images may have artifacts
+### The scoreboard images may have slight artifacts
 _Workaround: bear with it ¯\\\_(ツ)\_/¯_

-TODO image
 I'm too lazy too investigate what exactly in the long pipeline of
 `image embedded in DLL -> in-mod magic -> Unity magic -> image on the screen`
-actually adds these.
+actually creates these.
 Sorry.
+It's not that noticeable anyway, I hope.

 ## True rank
 None, unless something that I think comes from Scoreboard characters actually comes from here.
 Then again, this one is way more simplier.